bloominstituteoftechnology/ios-module-project-networking-in-objective-c/README.md

 NOTE: Make sure you choose a location for your Simulator if you don't test this on a device, since you won't get a location until you do.

+#### Starter Project

+Your team lead created a starter project with the icons, helper files, and location services so that you can focus on the weather.

+Review the provided files before you begin.

 #### Current Weather

 1. [Review the APIs value types](https://darksky.net/dev/docs#data-point) (and if they are optional) for the required fields.